nixilla/gather/documentation/try/collect-data.md

 ## Creating a Survey

 Now we can create a survey.
 Click **SURVEYS** in the top bar, then hit the **NEW SURVEY** button.
-We’re going to use a simple microcensus style form for our example survey - you can find an XLS file under `aether-bootstrap/assets/forms/aether-walkthrough-microcensus.xls`.
+We’re going to use a simple microcensus style form for our example survey - you can find an XLS file on the filesystem at
+`aether-bootstrap/assets/forms/aether-walkthrough-microcensus.xls`  or download it here: [example-microcensus.xls](https://github.com/eHealthAfrica/aether-bootstrap/raw/master/assets/forms/example-microcensus.xls)

 Provide a name for the survey, select your surveyor from the list and click **ADD** to move it to the right hand box, then upload the aforementioned XLS file by clicking on **ADD XFORM / XLSFORM FILES**.